arp242/arp242.net/_posts/2016-02-07-JSON_as_configuration_files:_please_dont.markdown

 improvement on what it intended to replace: XML, which I consider to be unreadable by *both* machines and humans.
-But using it for other purposes is somewhat akin to saying “hey, this hammer works really really well for driving in nails!
+But using it for other purposes is somewhat akin to saying “hey, this hammer works really well for driving in nails!
 I love it!
 Why not hammer in this screw with it!”
 Sure, it sort of works, but it’s very much the wrong tool for the job.

 Specific shortcomings
 ---------------------